 In April 1959, Manuel Chavez and Sonny Chaney recorded some sides for the Sabrina label as "Frankie & Johnny": "My First Love" and "Do You Love Me."
 In 1960, as "Chavez and Chaney," there were two more tunes, this time on Spry: "Be My Love" and "Piccadilly Rose.

 Sometime in mid-1959, Art Laboe released his first "Oldies But Goodies" album, and "The Way You Look Tonight" was a part of it.
-This was the first LP to ever contain songs by artists from different recording companies.
-It was an immediate sensation.
+The first LP ever to contain songs by artists from different recording companies, it was an immediate sensation.
 A year and a half after its release (on December 31, 1960), it had been on the album charts for 66 weeks.
 Interestingly, at about the same time that Laboe's LP was released, there was another album with the same title, on Mercury, by the Griff Williams Orchestra (this one doing old show tunes and Pop standards).

 Probably not by coincidence, the Jaguars' next recording stop was Laboe's Original Sound label, where they recorded "Thinking Of You" (with Sonny in the lead) and "Look Into My Eyes," released in September 1959 (these were re-recordings of two of their unreleased R-Dell sides).
 Manny Chavez didn't show up for some reason, and Laboe added top tenor Tony Allan and baritone/bass Richard Berry to the session.
 "Thinking Of You" was rated "excellent" on October 12, along with Fats Domino's "Be My Guest," the Fiestas' "Good News," Little Richard's "Maybe I'm Right," the Barons' "Gravel Gert," and the Memos' "My Type Of Girl."